 Set Current Location

-Unique in Asia, this was a European-style medieval fortified city that functioned as the seat of government from 1571 to 1898.
-The massive walls stretch some 4.5 kilometers, enclosing a 64-hectare area once occupied by palaces, churches, monasteries, schools and wealthy residences ('Intramuros' means 'inside the walls').
-Sadly, the whole city was razed to the ground by bombings conducted by American forces when they recaptured Manila from the Japanese in 1945.
-Today most of the walls, gates and bulwarks have been restored, affording visitors a glimpse into the past.
+This was a European-style medieval fortified city that functioned as the seat of the Spanish government from 1571 to 1898.
+The massive walls stretch for a few kilometers, enclosing a 64-hectare (158-acre) area once occupied by palaces, churches, monasteries, schools and wealthy residences.
+Having sustained damages in the past, the walled city has persevered and is visited by many.
+Most of the walls, gates and bulwarks have been restored, affording visitors a glimpse into the past.

 One of Manila's most famous churches, Quiapo Church gets very crowded every Friday when thousands of devotees come to light a candle in supplication to the Black Nazarene, a life-size image of Christ believed to be miraculous.
 Around the church is a fascinating gathering of vendors selling candles and curiosities like amulets and folk cures for obscure ailments.
 The present cream-colored edifice was built after the original Mexican Baroque structure burned to the ground in 1928.